-The other day an older gentleman was talking about the UA students in that drug bust a while ago,and asked me, ‘Why didn’t we have a drug problem when we were growing up?’
+The other day an older gentleman was talking about all the drug busts going on, and asked me, ‘Why didn’t we have a drug problem when we were growing up?’
 I told him I had a drug problem when I was younger.
 I got drug to church on Sunday mornings.

 I got drug to the woodshed (got a whipping) when I disobeyed my parents, brought home a bad report card, told a lie, or if I didn’t do me best.